tstromberg/goose/README.md

 - **Test-Aware**: Waits for tests to pass before alerting you - no more reviewing broken PRs
 - **Context-Aware**: Knows when someone explicitly asked for your help vs. automatic assignment
 - **Zero Noise**: No pings for PRs that aren't actually blocked on you
-- **Visual Status**: See your PR count without clicking - know at a glance if you're blocking someone

 ## How It Works ✨